Sarfaraz Ahmed: Domestic and franchise cricket

 Sarfaraz was picked by Quetta Gladiators in the Pakistan Super League (PSL) players' draft on 21 December 2015.
 He was selected to be the franchise captain for the 2016 season.
 He led the Gladiators all the way through to the final, losing only two matches before it.
 But still, his team just couldn't make it and they lost in the final to Islamabad United.
 In the second season of 2017, he once again led Quetta to the final, but Quetta lost by 58 runs against Peshawar.
 Which meant that Quetta had lost the PSL final for the second time in a row.
 In the third season (2018), Quetta Gladiators could not manage to qualify for the final and were defeated by Peshawar Zalmi by 1 run in the first eliminator.
 He once again captained Quetta Gladiators in the fourth season of PSL leading the team to win the tournament for the first time, defeating Peshawar Zalmi in the final match.

 In September 2019, Sarfaraz was named the captain of Sindh for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.

+Cricket administration

+In November 2025, the Pakistan Cricket Board (PCB) granted Sarfaraz Ahmed full responsibility for overseeing both the Pakistan Shaheens and the Under-19 squad.
+This administrative restructuring move placed Sarfaraz in charge of team operations, player development pathways, coordination with coaching staff, and long-term talent grooming.
+According to the PCB announcement, the decision was part of a broader effort to streamline Pakistan's developmental cricket structure and strengthen continuity between youth, A-team, and senior national setups.

+Under his mentorship, the Under-19 team won the 2025 U19 Asia Cup in Dubai, United Arab Emirates.

+In April 2026, he was made head coach of the Pakistan national team ahead of the Test tour in Bangladesh.

+Retirement from international cricket

+In March 2026, Sarfaraz formally announced retirement from international cricket, bringing the curtain down on a two-decade long cricketing career at that level.